Figurative Language in “The Tyger”

 Order now

-The author of this poem, Blake, uses alliteration to make specific lines of the poem stand out.
+Before delving deeper into the figurative language in the poem, let's examine how Blake uses alliteration to make specific lines stand out.
 For example, the first line of the poem starts out by saying, "Tyger!
 Tyger! burning bright."
 The author uses the repeated sound of the letter "t" to show intensity and tension.
-It's almost as if the speaker is speaking to the Tyger at loud.
+Like a drumbeat echoing through the verse, it's almost as if the speaker is speaking to the Tyger aloud.
 Another example of alliteration is in the second stanza: "distant deep."
 Blake emphasizes the distance by letting the reader know that the creator might be far away.
-Overall, the author did a great job of using alliteration.
-Adding tension and strength made the poem memorable for the readers.
+This careful crafting of sound patterns, combined with other literary techniques, makes the poem memorable for readers.

 The deadline is too short to read someone else's essay